 You can opt-out of tracking used to understand website utilization provided by Google Analytics by visiting https://tools.google.com/dlpage/gaoptout.

 Do Not Track

-Some browsers have a “Do Not Track” feature that lets you tell certain websites you do not want your online activities tracked.
-Our websites, like many other retailers, do not have this functionality.
+Some browsers have a “Do Not Track” feature that lets you send a request to websites to not track your online activities.
+We, like many other retailers, do not honor those requests.

 b.
 To Change or Correct Your Personal Information

 At any time, you can request access to your personal information, request that any inaccuracies be corrected, or request that comments or explanations be added to records about you.